100% Satisfaction Guaranteed

 We offer a total mugshot removal solution to remove your mugshot and arrest details from the internet once and for all.

-In theory, mugshots help law enforcement identify past or repeating offenders.
-Officials may also use mugshots to help victims identify an assailant.
+In theory, mugshots help law enforcement identify past or repeat offenders.
+Officials may also use them to help victims identify an assailant.

-Here, we answer important questions on how to keep your Texas mugshot off of public or private websites.
+In this blog, we’ll answer important questions on how to keep your Texas mugshot off of public or private websites.
 We also show you how to prevent serious and permanent damage to your reputation and remove your mugshot fast.

-As required by the Texas Public Information Act, a person’s arrest record (including your mugshot) is public record.
-And, public records are accessible to all US citizens.
+As required by the Texas Public Information Act, a person’s arrest file (including your mugshot) is a public record.
+And public records are accessible to all US citizens.

 Renting an apartment, obtaining a loan, finding employment, or even getting a date can all be impossible with a mugshot online.

-The problem is this: third-party websites or the search engines like Google may still feature your mugshot on the web.
+The problem is this: third-party websites or search engines like Google may still feature your mugshot on the web.
 They are under no legal obligation to follow your case or remove your mugshot from their website.
-And, it is a daunting task to contact every webmaster of all these sites to remove your Texas mugshot.
+And, indeed, it is a daunting task to contact every webmaster of all these sites to remove your Texas mugshot.

-Often, the easiest way to remove all instances of your mugshots Texas is to hire a professional mugshot removal service.
+Often, the easiest way to remove all instances of your mugshots in Texas is to hire a professional mugshot removal service.
 These companies specialize in mugshot and arrest records removal.
-It doesn’t matter if the charges were dropped, expunged or dismissed.
+It doesn’t matter if the charges were dropped, expunged, or dismissed.
 These experts can help remove Google results and go after websites refusing to take down your mugshot.

 Remember, you need detailed information on the person.
-This information may include the person’s full name, date of birth, social security number, driver’s license number and more.
+This information may include the person’s full name, date of birth, social security number, driver’s license number, and more.